elkronos/zone_time/README.md

 # Zone Time

 This repository contains several R and Python functions for handling and converting time zones.
-Below is a summary of each function available in this repository along with their dependencies.
+Below is a summary of each function available in this repository.

 ## Functions